amr178/Deep-Learning-for-Multi-Label-and-Single-Label-Text-Classification/README.md

 # Text Classification and Model Comparison

-This repository contains the source code and report for **NLP Assignment 2**, which focuses on **single-label text classification** using various Recurrent Neural Network (RNN) architectures and a comparative analysis of their performance.
+This repository contains the source code and report , which focuses on **single-label text classification** using various Recurrent Neural Network (RNN) architectures and a comparative analysis of their performance.

 ---